Israeli Combat Engineering Corps: 2014 Gaza War

 Combat engineer looking at a Hamas infiltration tunnel exposed by the IDF during Operation Protective Edge.

 During the 2014 Gaza War (July–August 2014) Combat Engineers played a major role in destroying underground tunnels.
 The tunnels were exposed and cleared by armored bulldozers and excavators, and then detonated by Yahalom's Samoor unit.
 In total, about 32 tunnels were destroyed.
 In addition, combat engineers participated in the battles, neutralized Hamas-planted improvised explosive devices, cleared booby-traps, opened routes for armor and infantry, and destroyed Gaza infrastructure.
 Six combat engineers were killed during the battles in the Gaza Strip.

 Operation Northern Shield

 In late 2018, the IDF commenced Operation Northern Shield to detect, located and destroy Hezbollah tunnels dug into northern Israel from South Lebanon.
 The combat engineering corps played the major role in the operation, operating on ground and below it, deploying Yahalom tunnel warfare teams and heavy equipment.
 As of 12 January 2019, the IDF discovered 6 tunnels.

+Gaza war

+During the Gaza war, combat engineers were responsible for locating and destroying enemy tunnels, neutralizing booby traps, and creating access routes for troops in Gaza.
+They also helped repair the breaches in the Gaza border fence created during the October 7 attacks and clear the aftermath of the attacks.
+Combat engineers dismantled enemy infrastructure including tunnels in Lebanon during the 2024 Israeli invasion of Lebanon and 2026 Lebanon war.